reductstore/homepage/story.md

 but with an API which provided access with timestamps and time intervals.
 Moreover, the disk space on our edge devices was critical to us and data reduction was a must.

-In December 2021, Alexey Timin launched the Reduct Storage project and started developing a prototype of [a storage engine][1] in modern C++20.
+In December 2021, Alexey Timin launched the ReductStore project and started developing a prototype of [a storage engine][1] in modern C++20.

 ### Prototyping And Idea Approval